 When Claude Lanzmann died some weeks ago (5 July, 2018), and his life and work were celebrated in the media, Shoah was made available again for viewing.
 I had my chance.

-The Munich waiter, I had learned, was Josef Oberhauser, a former SS man, and I knew why he was in the film.
+The Munich barman, I had learned, was Josef Oberhauser, a former SS man, and I knew why he was in the film.
 Oberhauser had made a contribution to some of the worst of the Nazi atrocities.
 He had lent a willing hand with the early T4 euthanasia operations against Germany’s mentally-retarded and mentally-ill, and again with Aktion Reinhardt in Poland and the Ukraine, to which over two and a half million Jews fell victim.
 Later, Oberhauser commanded the Risiera di San Sabba in Trieste, the only concentration camp on Italian soil, where many thousands of Jews and other persecuted persons were murdered.

 Kennen Sie dieser Mann!
 Lanzmann demands of Oberhauser in his pungent, ungrammatical German.
 Do you know this man!
-I use the exclamation mark, because, though grammatically a question, the words, with Lanzmann’s rather sinister intonation, lack any sense of invitation or dialogue.
+I use the exclamation mark, because, though grammatically a question, the words, with Lanzmann’s rather sinister intonation, lack any sense of invitation.
 It is a command, and the camera focuses on the photograph which Lanzmann is holding up, that of a man in SS uniform.
 It is Christian Wirth, Oberhauser’s superior officer, dead since 1944.

 Like Oberhauser, Wirth was a graduate of the T4 euthanasia programme.
 Let loose on the Jews, he invented the carbon monoxide gas chamber, which was used in the early phase of the Holocaust.
 He later became the inspector of concentration camps for Odilo Globocnic, the SS general who ran Aktion Reinhard.
 When this monstrous operation was completed, Globocnic was posted to Trieste.
 He took Wirth with him, and Wirth took Oberhauser.

 A perfectionist and a sadist, Wirth was much given to the casual ill-treatment of those around him.
 ‘Christian the Cruel’ and ‘Christian the Barbarian’ they called him.
-Things went so far, it is said, that some of his own men killed him, and blamed it on the partisans.
+Things went so far, it is said, that his own men killed him, and blamed it on the partisans.

 There all kinds of reasons why Josef Oberhauser might not take kindly to being reminded of his old superior officer.
 Some of them have to do with the film.
 Lanzmann’s interviewing practices were highly intrusive.
 He gave false names.
 He used misleading pretexts to approach his subjects.
 He deployed hidden cameras and ignored promises of confidentiality.
 His behaviour was unethical.